 The Ribosome Protected Fragments are generated during the Nuclease Digestion step (ribosome footprinting).
 The suggested Nuclease amount and digestion timing are well-suited for most organisms and tissues.
-Nonetheless, should you need to perform a titration curve to assess the proper quantity of Nux to add to your (non-conventional) sample, you can check the guidelines in Appendix 8 - Optional Nuclease Optimization.
+Nonetheless, please note that the concentration of the nuclease is critical for the outcome as, using the incorrect quantity, might lead to varying effects on the read length distribution.
+A Should you need to perform a titration curve to assess the proper quantity of Nux to add to your (non-conventional) sample, you can check the guidelines in Appendix 8 - Optional Nuclease Optimization.

 - B3.1 Start with a total volume of lysate corresponding to 0.9 A.U.
-(260 nm) (see Section A2.3 for calculation) diluted in W-buffer (WB) to the final volume of 450 μL. - $\square$ B3.2 Add 0.9 μL of Nux Enhancer (NE). - B3.3 Dilute 1.5 μL of Nuclease (Nux) by adding 98.5 μL W-buffer (WB).
-Pipet up and down 5 times to mix well the diluted Nux solution (dNux). - B3.4 Digest the sample in a 1.5 mL tube for 45 min at 25 °C with 4.5 μL of the diluted Nuclease (dNux) prepared before.
-Trash the remaining diluted Nux solution, for experiments performed on other days, prepare fresh diluted Nux. - $\square$ B3.5 Stop digestion with 1.5 μL of SUPERaseIn for 10 min on ice.
+(260 nm) (see Section A2.3 for calculation) diluted in W-buffer (WB) to the final volume of 450 μL. - \square B3.2 Add 0.9 μL of Nux Enhancer (NE). - B3.3 Dilute 2 μL of Nuclease (Nux) by adding 18 μL W-buffer (WB).
+Pipet up and down 5 times to mix well the diluted Nux solution (dNux).
+The 20 μL of dNux prepared will be enough to process 2 samples in one single experiment.
+If you plan to process only 1 sample, you can dilute 1 μL Nux by adding 9 μL W-buffer (WB) - B3.4 Digest the sample in a 1.5 mL tube for 45 min at 25 °C with 9 μL of the diluted Nuclease (dNux) prepared before.
+Trash the remaining diluted Nux solution, for experiments performed on other days, prepare fresh diluted Nux. - \square B3.5 Stop digestion with 1.5 μL of SUPERaseIn for 10 min on ice.